diwise/.github/profile/README.md

 </div>
 <br>

-Diwise is an open source City Information and IoT Platform that uses standardised data and information models, (FIWARE and NGSI-LD).
-To learn more about diwise in Swedish, check out [diwise.se]("https://diwise.se/).
+Diwise is an open source IoT and City Information Platform that uses standardised data and information models, (FIWARE and NGSI-LD). *A sentence about the purpose of diwise here.* To learn more about diwise in Swedish, check out <a href="https://diwise.se/">diwise.se</a>.

-## Repositories
+### Repositories
 Configuration repositories can be found by adding *-config* at the end of the repository name.

 <div align="center">